Israel World Jewry Bureau

 Yashar lachayal

-Provides various forms of support to soldiers from impoverished families, those injured in the line of duty, and bereaved family members of those who fell in Israel’s defense.
+Yashar LaChayal provides various forms of support to IDF soldiers from impoverished families, those injured in the line of duty, and bereaved family members of those who fell in Israel’s defense.

 Zahal Disabled Veterans Fund

-Rehabilitation treatment & programs for men and women that were wounded in the course of their service and were left with a lifelong disability.
+Zahal Disabled Veterans Fund provides rehabilitation treatment & programs for men and women who were wounded in the course of their IDF service and were left with a lifelong disability.

 Explanation of Process

-Each organization completing a Request Form (Step 1) no later than November 24th, 2023, with or without an existing Local Advocate, will be considered by a vetting subcommittee based on the mission, policies and guidelines of the IWJB.
+Each organization completing a Request Form (Step 1) no later than November 25th, 2024, will be considered by a vetting subcommittee based on the mission, policies and guidelines of the IWJB.
 Every organization will also be vetted by our umbrella organization, Jewish Federations of North America (JFNA).
 After the initial subcommittee review, select organizations will be invited to complete a full application for consideration by the IWJB committee.
 All organizations, including those receiving allocations in previous years, must complete this Request Form.

-Preference will be given to organizations with an established Local Advocate and/or a strong Birmingham community history/affiliation.
+Preference will be given to organizations with a strong Birmingham community history/affiliation.

 First Step

-Whether you are an organization that has applied or received funding in the past or a new organization (with or without a Local Advocate), you must complete the Request Form (Step 1) by November24th, 2023.
+Whether your organization that has applied or received funding in the past or you’re new to IWJB, you must complete the Request Form (Step 1) by Monday, November 25th, 2024.
 Please read through our Policy Statement and Guidelines for more information.
-The IWJB staff member will notify you if your application makes it to the next step.
-Please be patient and do not check on your application status as this might take a few weeks for vetting and for the IWJB committee to meet.
-You will probably be notified sometime in January 2024.
+You will be notified in early 2025 whether your application is moving on to the next step in the IWJB process.

 Second Step